Washoe County assistance programs.

 The Give Hope Foundation can provide aid for children with a serious illness.
 The family can receive housing assistance, including rent or mortgage payments.
 Or get help paying for travel expenses related to treatments and uncovered medical bills.
 Call 775-329-4673.

 Find how to get holiday and Christmas help in the Washoe County area.
 Whether it is a toy, free gift, or basket of food, there is assistance available.
 Charities offer Adopt a Family and/or Angel Tree and other programs to ensure children get the gifts and toys they request.
-More on Christmas assistance in Washoe County.
+More on free Christmas assistance in Washoe County.

 Charities, non-profits, and other housing programs exist in Reno and Washoe County Nevada.
 Get additional details on Reno rent assistance agencies and other centers across the county.
+All of these may offer short term rent or security deposit help.

 Volunteers of America Northern Nevada operates numerous housing and rent assistance programs in Washoe County and Reno.
 Services range from emergency shelter, transitional housing, to rent help and eviction prevention.
 Housing can also be coordinated for individuals considered seniors, the disabled, and veterans.